ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/README.md

 mvn test-compile
 ```

 Then you can run any specific test with the test runner.
+You can also use standard test debugging features.

 ### With Maven
 For standard testing, run: